Plurimus/Optimus.STFC.UniversalTranslator/README.md

 This mod changes some interface windows/pop-ups/menus:
 - Adds button to chat message menu
 - Translates message one by one to choosed language in settings
-- Translates outgoing message oon the fly to choosed in settings language (v1.5.1+)
+- Translates outgoing message on-the-fly to choosed in settings language (v1.5.1+)
 - Sends message to all alliance members by additional button (v1.6.0)

 ## How to install